Lumumba Government: Stiffening opposition and dissension

 By September the government's financial situation was ruinous; a combination of disrupted tax collection, the inaccessibility of Katanga's mining industry, the closure of European enterprises, falling production, and declining volume of foreign trade had brought about a severe reduction in revenue.
 Neither soldiers, civil servants, nor public contractors could be properly compensated.
 Affected individuals' faith in the government suffered, as did the overall morale and discipline of the ANC.
 There were no funds available for the necessary imports required to keep certain segments of the population fed.
 Lacking in foodstuffs, these groups withdrew their support for the administration.
 Lumumba believed that Albert Ndele, Nkayi's chef de cabinet and the acting Secretary-General of the Ministry of Finance, had directed the Geneva negotiations and would implement Belgium's financial goals at the expense of the Congo's.
-In an episode that displayed Lumumba's loss of control of the government, he had Ndele dismissed only for the Council of Ministers to reinstate him on 1 September.
+Lumumba had Ndele dismissed only for the Council of Ministers to reinstate him on 1 September.

 The dire administrative and economic situation caused consternation among the trade unions; the government was threatened with a possible civil servants' strike at the hands of APIC, which was protesting politically partisan appointments.
 Dissension and subversion campaigns, including the dissemination of anti-Lumumba leaflets and inciting of army mutinies, were organised in Brazzaville with the support of President Fulbert Youlou, Belgian intelligence services, the French Service de Documentation Extérieure et de Contre-Espionnage, and the United States Central Intelligence Agency (CIA).
 Batshikama, though a secretary of state in the Lumumba Government, spent two hours every evening in Brazzaville hosting an anti-Lumumba radio programme.
 Wigny directed the Belgian agents there to encourage the Congolese opposition to remove Lumumba through presidential revocation, as a parliamentary motion of censure was deemed too likely to fail.
 In a meeting with his advisers on 18 August President Eisenhower suggested that he wanted Lumumba to be killed; the CIA subsequently organised an assassination operation.
 Belgium made similar plans.
 By the end of the month rumors were circulating in the capital of Western overtures to Kasa-Vubu to replace Lumumba's government.